Grey-B/rice-shower-hyprland/README.md

 **Warning: These steps assumes you use Arch or an Arch-based Linux distribution.**

-1. Run `sudo pacman -S hyprland hyprpaper hyprshot waybar dolphin kitty wofi libnotify` and `yay -S swaync wlogout` to install the dependencies.
+1. Run `sudo pacman -S hyprland hyprpaper waybar dolphin kitty wofi libnotify` and `yay -S swaync wlogout` to install the dependencies.

 2. Install the [Atkinson Hyperlegible](https://www.brailleinstitute.org/freefont/) font.
 This can be done with `yay -S ttf-atkinson-hyperlegible-next ttf-atkinson-hyperlegible-next-mono ttf-atkinson-hyperlegible-nerd`